ekanshuj/ecom/README.md

-<h1>Next.js Color Ecommerce Website</h1>
+<h1>E-commerce Application</h1>

-This is a color ecommerce website built with Next.js, using Firebase for authentication, Stripe for secure payment, and Tailwind CSS for styling.
+This is an e-commerce [color] application built with Next.js, using Firebase for authentication, Stripe for secure payment, and Tailwind CSS for styling.

 <h3>Installation</h3>